pinecoders/pinecoders.github.io/faq_and_code/README.md

 1. Use `label/line.set_*()` functions to modify drawings instead of deleting/recreating them.
 1. Use techniques like [this one](http://www.pinecoders.com/faq_and_code/#how-do-i-save-a-value-or-state-for-later-use) whenever you can, to avoid using `valuewhen()`.
 1. And techniques like [this one](http://www.pinecoders.com/faq_and_code/#how-can-i-remember-when-the-last-time-a-condition-occurred) to avoid `barssince()`.
-1. Isolating sections of large code bases in functions will also often improve performance, but need a good understanding of global/local scope constraints.
+1. Isolating sections of large code bases in functions will also often improve performance, but you will need a good understanding of [global/local scope constraints](https://www.tradingview.com/pine-script-docs/en/v4/language/Declaring_functions.html#scopes-in-the-script).
 1. Minor impact but still there: use `var` keyword to init vars that don't require to be reinited on each bar.
 1. Structure `if` statements so the most probable evaluation outcomes come first.